Get the Facts on Voter Fraud in The United States

-With all the talk from Republicans about how big of a problem voter fraud is for the country and all the talk from the left saying it isn’t an issue the facts tend to get lost in the confusion.
+With all the talk from Republicans about how big of a problem voter fraud is for the country and all the talk from the left saying it isn’t an issue, the facts tend to get lost in the confusion.

 What are the Politicians Doing to Prevent Voter Fraud?

 America already has many forms of voter fraud prevention.
 These include secret ballots, transparency, statistical indicators, prosecution and voting machine integrity.
-Voter ID laws are a form of protection enacted to prevent voter fraud.
+Voter ID laws are a form of protection enacted to prevent in-person voter fraud.

 Now that you have the breakdown on voter fraud facts and voter fraud statistics, it’s time to find out the real truth on Voter Fraud and Electoral Fraud.
 Check out the fraud laws, facts and statistics, and get educated for upcoming elections.